mpnally/Terrifically-Simple-JSON/README.md

 in the API data model with 3 property values.

 The following JSON document encodes the same information in a different style.
 It is not Terrifically Simple JSON—it violates all 3 of the constraints above.
-That does not mean it's a bad design, just that it follows a different set of rules from Terrifically Simple JSON.
+That does not mean it's a bad design, just that it follows a different set of rules than Terrifically Simple JSON.
 It is its own media type.
 ```
  1. {
  2.  "properties":